The move away from fossil fuels to renewable energy heating systems.

 Age and size of property and costs of works

 The early adopters are people with large homes.
 The average grant recipient lives in a 195m2-home and the average home was built in the 1970s.
-Fifty percent of the homeowners completed insulation works at the same time, with the other fifty percent being "heat pump-ready" which means the homes had a low heat loss and did not require any further insulation or window upgrades.
+Fifty percent of the homeowners completed insulation works at the same time.
+The other fifty percent being "heat pump-ready".
+This means the homes had a low heat loss and did not require any further insulation or window upgrades.